 CAUTION: If you do not sign up for Part A and/or Part B during the initial enrollment period, or when you are first eligible, or when you lose your employer health insurance, your monthly Part B premium may increase 10% for each year you delayed as a late enrollment penalty for as long as you have Medicare.
-This late enrollment penalty is paid as an increase in your monthly premium, and is permanent if you are 65 or older.
+This late enrollment penalty is paid as an increase in your monthly premium and is permanent if you are 65 or older.
 If you are younger than 65, the penalty ends at 65.
 In addition, there is a coverage gap.
 You can sign up between Jan.
 1 and March 31 of the following year, but coverage does not begin until July 1.
 If you have incurred such a sanction, you should look into filing for "equitable relief."
 A successful claim for equitable relief may waive the Part B late enrollment penalties and win a "special enrollment date" if the federal government has misled you about enrollment rules.

-C. What if I am Turning 65, Still Working and Have Health Insurance from My Employer?
+D. What if I Am Turning 65, Still Working and Have Health Insurance from My Employer?

-Full retirement age for Social Security benefits is now based on the year you were born, and the age when full benefits starts has been raised.
-For those born between 1943 and 1954, the full retirement age is 66, and more benefits are available at age 70 (see Chapter 12).
-Consequently, many people work beyond 65.
+Full retirement age for Social Security benefits is now based on the year you were born, and the age when full benefits start has been raised.
+This means that you may qualify for Medicare before you qualify for Social Security benefits.
+See Chapter 13 for full information on Social Security.
+Consequently, many people work beyond age 65.
 If you are turning 65, still working and have health insurance coverage through your employer, there are additional considerations.

-"By law, people who continue to work beyond age 65 still must be offered the same health insurance benefits (for themselves and their dependents) as younger people working for the same employer."10 Your employer cannot require you to enroll in Medicare when you turn 65 or offer you a different kind of insurance, unless your employer has fewer than 20 employees.
+"By law, people who continue to work beyond age 65 still must be offered the same health insurance benefits (for themselves and their dependents) as younger people working for the same employer."10 If your employer has more than 20 employees, the employer's health insurance is primary.
+Your employer cannot require you to enroll in Medicare when you turn 65 or offer you a different kind of insurance, unless your employer has fewer than 20 employees.
 If your employer has fewer than 20 employees, Medicare is primarily responsible for your health care costs.
 The group health plan pays secondarily, after Medicare, up to covered costs.
-So in this case, if you fail to enroll in Medicare when you are first eligible, you may have little or no health coverage.
+In this case, if you fail to enroll in Medicare when you are first eligible, you may have little or no health coverage.

-If you do enroll in Part A while working, and

-you still keep your group insurance plan, you can delay enrolling in Part B. Be sure to notify your providers of your eligibility for Part A when seeking care.
-When you leave work, you will have a special enrollment period to enroll in Part B. You can enroll anytime when you are still covered by the group health plan and during the eight-month period that begins after the employment ends or the coverage ends, whichever happens first.11 Note that neither COBRA nor retirement health insurance coverage can extend the enrollment period for Part B, or protect you from penalties.
+If you do enroll in Part A while working, and you keep your group insurance plan, you can delay enrolling in Part B. When you leave work, you will have a special enrollment period to enroll in Part B. You can enroll anytime when you are still covered by the group health plan and during the eight-month period that begins after the employment ends or the coverage ends, whichever happens first.
+Note that neither COBRA nor retirement health insurance coverage can extend the enrollment period for Part B or protect you from penalties.

 Be sure to sign up for Medicare Parts A and B (and also Medigap) when first eligible or upon losing employer group coverage.
+COBRA is not considered credible coverage.
 Those who go for extended periods of time without creditable coverage may be assessed a late enrollment penalty upon electing Part B at a later date.
 Your monthly premium for Part B will go up 10% for each full 12-month period that you could have had Part B but did not sign up for it.
 It is generally not advisable to go without coverage "until needed" to save on the monthly premium costs.